 - 8. Does my jurisdiction offer Veteran's Court?

 Veterans Treatment Court is an alternative sentencing program for criminal defendants who are veterans struggling with mental illness.
 Under Penal Code 1170.9, this program provides veteran-specific treatment such as rehab and counseling in lieu of incarceration.
-Depending on the case, the veteran may be able to avoid prison, get early termination of probation, get a felony charge reduced to a misdemeanor conviction, and/or get a criminal charge completely dismissed.
+Depending on the case, the veteran may be able to avoid prison, get an early termination of probation, get a felony charge reduced to a misdemeanor conviction, and/or get a criminal charge completely dismissed.

 Judges offer this program as a way of acknowledging the difficult time many former military personnel have acclimating to civilian life after facing combat.
 Prosecutors understand that mental health problems often lead to brushes with the law.
 Vets have risked their lives for our freedom and have earned any special treatment courts can offer.
 So Veterans Treatment Court was developed to provide important life tools to help vets fortify their mental health and avoid criminal behavior again.
 In fact, this program is often the first opportunity vets have to get their mental disorders or addictions formally diagnosed.